julmaxi/summary_bias/README.md

-# Code for the paper _Investigating Gender Bias in News Summarization_
+# Code for the paper _Gender Bias in News Summarization: Measures, Pitfalls and Corpora_

-This repository currently only contains the code for template generation.

 ## Generating input